Annotated BayesC

 Input Requirements

-- Current support is single-trait
+- Current support is:

-method="BayesC"only. - Pass annotations through
+- Pass annotations through

 get_genotypes(...; annotations=...). annotationsmust be a numeric matrix with one row per marker in the raw genotype input.- JWAS applies the same marker QC/filtering mask to